drausin/signal-protocol-summary/README.md

 by Drausin Wulsin (daedalus2718 AT gmail.com)

-(disclaimer: I am not a crypto expert, just a guy who likes this stuff and has read up a bit on it.)
+(disclaimer: I am not a crypto expert, just a guy who has read up a bit on this stuff.)

 ---